HarshiniAiyyer/Kotori.ai/README.md

-# Kotori.ai - Empty Nest Syndrome Support Assistant
+# Kotori.ai - Your Companion for Empty Nest Syndrome

 Kotori.ai is your companion designed to support parents experiencing Empty Nest Syndrome.
 It provides information, emotional support, and practical suggestions to help navigate this significant life transition.